brianmgr/CloudflareOutline/README.md

 `-until` |  End of report timeframe (YYYY-MM-DDT00:00:00Z)*

 *The Since and Until flags may alter the resolution at which you recieve your analytics results.
 More information can be found in the [API documentation](https://api.cloudflare.com/#zone-analytics-dashboard).
+If Since and Until flags are not provided, a default timeframe of the last 12 hours will be used.

 ---